phides-code/aws-full-stack-deployment/README.md

 -   The setup script will provision all necessary AWS resources as defined in the JSON files, using the project name you provide.
 -   The backend includes a default database table named `Bananas`.
 You can rename or customize this table as needed in your configuration.
+-   The frontend provides a basic CRUD interface and is pre-configured for SigV4 request signing.
 -   Modify the JSON files to adjust policies, permissions, or resource configurations.

 ## Cleanup